MichaIng/DietPi-Docs/docs/usage.md

 . /boot/dietpi/func/dietpi-globals
 ```

-Check if everything is working fine, the do a `reboot` and check again.
-If so, we recommend to continue directly upgrading further to the current stable Debian Bullseye release, following our blog post: <https://dietpi.com/blog/?p=811#2.2-manual-upgrade>
+Check if everything is working fine, do a `reboot` and check again.
+If so, we recommend to continue directly upgrading further to the current stable Debian Bullseye release, following the instructions given in our blog post: <https://dietpi.com/blog/?p=811#2.2-manual-upgrade>

 ## How to use the logging mechanism